activisthandbook/activisthandbook/articles/wellbeing/lgbtqia-inclusion.md

 langCode: en
 articleID: SqKoPU6Fne5QV1928Yk4k3T9J72MAnbo
 languageCollectionID: T-1xOqiY86odLTIkRJ8hPZ0g3xRgm85t
-updatedTimestamp: 1644485772021
+updatedTimestamp: 1699450663906
 createdTimestamp: 1639650413693
+wordCount: 760
 tags: []
 ---

 **LGBTQIA+ people can face a high level of discrimination in their day-to-day life.
 If your organization works or engages with LGBTIQIA+ people, we will collect some tips to help you make your community space safer and more inclusive.**

+> **Article quality**: ⭐️⭐️ (2/5)

 _When we use the term ‘LGBTQIA+’, we are referring to people who identify as Lesbian, Gay, Bisexual, Transgender, Intersex, Questioning, and other gender non-conforming identities.
 LGBTQIA+ does not cover the full range of sexualities that people identify as, but it is a helpful term for the broader community in the context of this discussion._

-> This article was created during “[Pizza & Write-a-thon](/writeathon)” a joint project between Activist Handbook and [Federation of Young European Greens](https://fyeg.org/)

 ## **The problems and solutions for activists in the LGBTQIA+ community**

 ### **What problems do LGBTQIA+ activists face?**

 -   The pressure for ‘’Coming out of the closet’’;

 -   The lack of using gender-neutral terms in events and communities;

 -   Violence in protests;

 -   Assumptions from society about their gender identity or sexuality

 ### **What solutions can we provide to stop the problems from occurring?**